The Exchange Building | Redevelopment Support Services

 The Exchange Building project entailed the successful redevelopment of a 0.6-acre surface parking lot in the heart of downtown Kalamazoo into a 15-story, mixed-use building with integrated parking.
 The structure was the first newly constructed building in the downtown area in over a decade.
 The Exchange Building comprises 60,000 square feet of leasable commercial and retail space, 133 luxury apartments, and 289 internal parking spots.
 The project resulted in an investment of approximately $52,400,000 and is projected to create 83 new jobs.
-Tenants began moving into the building in July 2019 including TCF Bank, which anchors the project with a 2-story suite.
+Tenants began moving into the building in July 2019 including TCF Bank, which anchors the project with a two-story suite.

 This transformational project benefits the community by providing additional spaces for retail and gatherings, as well as needed housing stock for urban professionals who want to live downtown.
 The influx of downtown residents is having a significant impact on surrounding businesses and restaurants, serving as a catalyst for further investment in the community.